This page contains all the tools I love and use every day. You can always come back and reference it for all your own wealth hacking needs. 😀

 cFIREsim is a free well-known tool to help you simulate returns and portfolio outcomes by entering just a few simple inputs.
 Or if you want to go deep, you can fudge with 80 different portfolio adjustments, multiple types of inflation, multiple types of market returns, and visually show you all the results.

 FIRECalc tells you how big of a nest egg you would have needed to guarantee that you wouldn’t run out of money (by the time you die) given a retirement start date of every year since 1871.
 This gives you a sense of how safe or risky your retirement plan is, based on how it would have withstood every market condition we faced in modern history.

 TD Ameritrade.
 I have several accounts with TD Ameritrade: taxable, IRA, Roth IRA, SEP IRA, Solo 401k.
 TD Ameritrade has great trading and research tools.
-Cost per trade is $6.95.
 No maintenance fees, no minimum balances.
-Plus, there are many commission-free ETFs.
+Plus, $0 online orders.